by Brian Tomasik

 This is what omni's wrongly describe as the citcle of life/food chain or whatever.
 The differences between that and hunans is that those animals are interlinked in a complex ecosystem and this is how nature intended it.

 Thankfully, someone replies: "I mean I kind of care."
 But s/he adds: "I will never prevent it, or become involved, but I feel for the poor zebra."

-From another r/vegan discussion (2017): a wild animal "may suffer at the hands of, say, a natural predator, but that suffering is the joy and survival of another animal--the circle of life."
+- A wild animal "may suffer at the hands of, say, a natural predator, but that suffering is the joy and survival of another animal--the circle of life." (source)